 Since an overseer manages God’s household, he must be blameless—not overbearing, not quick-tempered, not given to drunkenness, not violent, not pursuing dishonest gain.
 Rather, he must be hospitable, one who loves what is good, who is self-controlled, upright, holy and disciplined.
 He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it.

 This is a very different mandate than that of the elders.
 The Pastor’s job is to train the church with respect to the worldview.
 He should be the scholar of scripture and doctrine.
 He should manage the work of the Elders and Deacons.
-For a large church, it is simply not reasonable to expect that the pastor deal with each member’s individual issues as part of the daily work.
+For a large church, it is simply not reasonable to expect that the pastor deal with each member’s individual issues as part of his daily work.

 Certainly some pastors relish this kind of personal ministry, and there is nothing wrong with this.
 But if the congregation is of any size at all, it will eat him up and spit him out.
 The Pastor should be the Captain of the ship, pointing out where the ship should go and managing the team that gets it there.
 He is not simultaneously the purser, the chef, the HR manager, the steward, the mechanic, and the housekeeping service.
 There is nothing wrong with a member of the congregation talking about problems with the Pastor when there is a major issue, and the Pastor should be open to it.
 But for the basic stuff, the first stop should be the Deacons and Elders; this not only takes pressure off the Pastor, but it also means that members have access to multiple opinions and solutions.
-There is a very good article published a couple of years ago in Appalachian magazine that talks about how the 24/7 demands for personal attention are contributing to the increase in suicide rates of full time pastors.
-Do not expect your Pastor to also be all the Deacons and Elders.
+There is a very good article published a couple of years ago in Appalachian magazine ( here’s a related article) that talks about how the 24/7 demands for personal attention are contributing to the increase in suicide rates of full time pastors.
+Do not expect your Pastor to also do the jobs of the Deacons and Elders.